csula/cs201-fall-2014/README.md

 For this class, the homework assignment will be a recipe generator.
 Each week, we will build homework assignments that will apply the theories we've learned in the classroom and build a sub-system to our larger recipe generator system.

+# Homework 5 (CS202 Section)

+Your program will read in the recipe and display it as a GUI.
+Your gui will be able to give the user the ability to select how many users to serve.
+As the number of users to be served is changed the quantity for each ingredient is updated accordingly.
+Please demo this program in class.

 # Homework 6 (CS201 Section)

 Generate two random arrays (similar to above)